-Few places in the world can offer travelers volcanoes towering up to 12,530 feet and a seemingly endless 700 miles of coastline on the Pacific and Caribbean like Costa Rica can.
+Few places in the world can offer travelers volcanoes towering up to 12,530ft and a seemingly endless 700mi of coastline on the Pacific and Caribbean like Costa Rica can.
 Costa Rica's appeal is easy to understand:

 Find out how to make the most of your surfing trip to Costa Rica with these tips.